just-buildsystem/justbuild/doc/future-designs/tree-overlay.md

   latter addition of artifacts are already detected now.

 However, there are some use cases not covered by this way of handling trees.
 E.g., when creating disk images, it might be desirable to add project-specific artifacts to a tree obtained as directory output of an action calling a foreign build system.
-Of course, there need to be some out-of-band understanding where artifacts can be placed without messing up the original tree, but often this is the case, despite this being hard to formulate in a way that can be verified by a build system.
-A similar situation might occur when a third-party library is built using a foreign build system and, in order to keep the description maintainable over updates, the include files are collected as a whole directory.
+Of course, there need to be some out-of-band understanding where artifacts can be placed without messing up the original tree, but often this is the case, despite this being hard to formulate in a way that can be verified by a build system; however, it is easy for a build system to verify after the fact (i.e., once the trees are computed) that certain trees do not conflict on any path.
+Such an after-the-fact check is often maintainable enough and still guarantees that no files needed for the disk image to work get lost during the build process.

+A similar need for overlaying trees might occur when a third-party library is built using a foreign build system and, in order to keep the description maintainable over updates, the include files are collected as a whole directory.

 ## Proposed Changes

-We propose to add a new type of (in-memory) action `TREE_OVERLAY` that rules can use to construct new trees out of existing ones by overlaying the contents.
-For ad-hoc constructions, we also add a built-in rule `tree_overlay` reflecting this additional action constructor.
+We propose to add a new type of (in-memory) action `TREE_OVERLAY` that rules can use to construct new trees out of existing ones by overlaying the contents; we propose to also a variant `DISJOINT_TREE_OVERLAY` that enforces that the overlayed trees do not conflict on any path.
+For ad-hoc constructions, we also add a built-in rule `tree_overlay` reflecting this additional action constructors.
 The following sections describe the needed changes in detail.

 ### Action graph data structure: new action of overlaying trees